 - Usage-based pricing can be hard to predict as you grow

-- Managing a self-hosted instance takes extra ops work and maintenance
+- Managing a self-hosted instance takes significant ops work

 FAQ